Leipzig's Community Theatre group in English

 ...create a transcultural space of encounter for people who are new to this city and others who have been living here for longer,

-...give a beginner's introduction to community theatre, especially forum theatre (of course, you may join even if you have prior experiences),
+...give a beginner's introduction to community theatre, especially forum theatre (of course, you may join (especially) if you have no prior experiences),

 ...create a network of people interested in practicing theatre // building their own theatre group,

 ...support you with practical tools in order to address personal, social or political issues through theatre.

 Community theatre is a term to describe various theatrical methods that are practiced by professional actors and non-actors.
 Theatre, in this context, is a tool for dialogue and understanding that creates spaces for collective learning and research.
 Groups create their own plays and formats depending on the individual, social or political issues of interest.
 This way, communities tell their personal and collective stories.

 We will mainly focus on using techniques coming from „Theatre of the Oppressed“ - an action forum theatre play will be created through games, exercises and image theatre.

 A typical forum theatre shows challenging issues and situations of discrimination/marginalization.
 The audience is asked to actively intervene in the play and search for possibilities of change.
 This way, audience and cast members engage in a playful dialogue on personal and social issues.

 "Theatre is a form of knowledge; it should and can also be a means of transforming society.
 Theatre can help us build our future, rather than just waiting for it.”